SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-When enabled, **Vertical Mirror** will invert the gravity/force on Dynamic bones.
+When enabled, **Vertical Mirror** will invert the gravity/force on Dynamic Bones.

 </details>